DataDog/documentation/content/en/getting_started/test_optimization/_index.md

 Trend
 : A visualization that indicates whether a flaky test was fixed or it is still actively flaking.

-Test Visibility displays the following graphs to help you understand your flaky test trends and the impact of your flaky tests in a commit’s **Flaky Tests** section:
+Test Optimization displays the following graphs to help you understand your flaky test trends and the impact of your flaky tests in a commit’s **Flaky Tests** section:

 New Flaky Test Runs
 : How often new flaky tests are being detected.